Home

 (1856-1945)

-James Hart McKnight was born on March 3, 1856 in Fayette County, PA, the son of William and Mahala (Minerd) McKnight.
+McKnight was born on March 3, 1856 in Fayette County, PA, the son of William and Mahala (Minerd) McKnight.
 He was called "a great horse fancier" and "a raiser of race horses."
+A newspaper once said he was "one of the leading farmers of Fayette County."

 In 1886, at the request of friend Melvina Reeves, James and Adaline loaned her $700 so she could start a merchandising business.
-When neither Melvina or her husband James repaid the loan, the McKnights sued for $2,000 damages.
+After neither Melvina or her husband James repaid the loan, the McKnights sued for $2,000 damages.
 The outcome is not known.

 James and Adaline were members of the Little Redstone Methodist Church.
 They are said to have helped finance the rebuilding the church after a fire.

-Sadly, Adaline died of a heart attack at age 79 on Feb.
+Sadly, afflicted with myocarditis and coronary stenosis, Adaline died of a heart attack on Feb.
 17, 1931, at home.
+She was just a few weeks shy of her 80th birthday.

 At the funeral, Elizabeth and Grace Prewett sang "We will Say Good Night Here, But Good Morning Up There."
 Elizabeth and Wilda Stephens sang "The Beautiful Garden of Prayer."
 His pallbearers were his grand-nephews -- Harry, David and Arthur Prewett, Albert Folkens, Charles Rossell and William Radcliffe.

-Copyright © 2000-2001, 2003, 2005 Mark A. Miner
+Copyright © 2000-2001, 2003, 2005, 2010, 2012, 2022 Mark A. Miner